 - Explain the contribution or impact of selected political philosophers.

-- Compare sources in political philosophy.
+- Compare sources in political and ethical philosophy.

 - Analyze policies and/or governmental actions in light of their philosophical roots.